 '''

-0x02000staircasekern0x04000applytextitalickern0x08000checktextitalickern0x10000checkspaceitalickern0x20000applyscriptitalickern0x40000italicshapekern
+0x010000 checkspaceitalickern

+0x020000 applyscriptitalickern

+0x040000 analysescriptnucleuschar

+0x080000 analysescriptnucleuslist

+0x100000 analysescriptnucleusbox

 '''

-One reason for this approach is that traditional and OpenType fonts have different approaches (especially when it comes to dealing with the width and italic corrections) and is even more complicated by the fact that the fonts are often inconsistent (within and between).
-In $ConT_EXt$ we deal with this by runtime fixes to fonts.
+So, to summarize: the reason for this approach is that traditional and OpenType fonts have different approaches (especially when it comes to dealing with the width and italic corrections) and is even more complicated by the fact that the fonts are often inconsistent (within and between).
+In ConTEXt we deal with this by runtime fixes to fonts.
 In any case the Cambria font is taken as reference.